 She received an MA (Hons) from the University of Cambridge (Clare College) and a Maitrise en droit compare from the University of Paris II (Paris- Assas).
 She is fluent in French and conversant in Spanish.

 Mrs. Paul Lambert is part of a team advising a leading plc in proceedings arising from the $1 billion clean-up of the Fox River in the United States and the associated recovery of over $800 million in dividends.

 Mrs. Paul Lambert is admitted as a Solicitor Advocate in England and Wales and is also admitted to practice in New York.
 She was nominated as a Rising Star in the Thomson Reuters 2014 UK edition of Super Lawyers.
-Her publications include “High Court Declares Arbitration Notice Invalid,” ICC Dispute Resolution Bulletin (2018, Issue 1) and “The Financial List: an early assessment,” Butterworths Journal of International Banking and Financial Law (October, 2016).
+Her publications include “Black History Month: ‘There’s A Pervasive Misunderstanding Of What Diversity Means For Law Firms,’” The Lawyer (October, 2018); “High Court Declares Arbitration Notice Invalid,” ICC Dispute Resolution Bulletin (2018, Issue 1) and “The Financial List: an early assessment,” Butterworths Journal of International Banking and Financial Law (October, 2016).